11Yazan11/DISCORD-SPAMMER/README.md

 ## DESCRIPTION

 Be careful with using the program, respect Discord's rules to not get banned.
 You should not spam with more than 5 messages to avoid breaking discord rules.
 It is your responsibility.
-Check the Word file for more info.
+Check the .docs file for more info (download it).

 ## License